IgniteUI/help-topics/topics/02_Controls/igCategoryChart/09_CategoryChart_Chart_Requirements.md

     }
 }
 ```
-Arrays (of any dimension) of values is also out of scope of supported data sources in the `igCategoryChart`.
+Arrays (of any dimension) of values is also out of scope of the currently supported data sources in the `igCategoryChart`.

 ```javascript
 [[100, 200], [200, 300], [300, 400], [400, 500], [50, 100]]